astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-Generates a reference to an instance of an `Action` object that is responsible for executing the operation of loading the user's config-setting profiles from the disk.
+Generates a reference to an instance of an `Action` object that is responsible for executing the operation of loading the user's config-setting profiles from the file system.

 ##### Returns

-If successful, a reference to an instance of an `Action` object that is responsible for executing the operation of loading the user's config-setting profiles from the disk; `null` otherwise.
+If successful, a reference to an instance of an `Action` object that is responsible for executing the operation of loading the user's config-setting profiles from the file system; `null` otherwise.

 ##### Parameters